nzt/rollup-plugin-livescript/README.md

 ## License and Copyright

-This software is licensed under the GPLv3 or later Copyright (c) Fernando Garcia Borges All Right Reserved.
+This software is licensed under the GPLv3 or later Copyright (c) TANIGUCHI Masaya All Right Reserved.